-Some people with asthma may go for extended periods without having any symptoms, interrupted by periodic worsening of their symptoms called asthma attacks.
+Some people with asthma may go for long periods without having any symptoms, interrupted by periodic worsening of their symptoms called asthma attacks.
 Others might have asthma symptoms every day.
-In addition, some people with asthma may only have asthma during exercise or asthma with viral infections like colds.
+In addition, some people with asthma may only have asthma during exercise or asthma with infections like colds.

 Mild asthma attacks are generally more common.
 Usually, the airways open up within a few minutes to a few hours.
 Severe attacks are less common but last longer and require immediate medical help.
 It is important to recognise and treat even mild symptoms to help you prevent severe episodes and keep asthma under better control.

 Early warning signs are changes that happen just before or at the very beginning of an asthma attack.
 These asthma attack symptoms may start before the well-known symptoms of asthma and are the earliest signs that your asthma is worsening.

 In general, these signs are not severe enough to stop you from going about your daily activities.
 But, by recognising these signs, you can stop an asthma attack or prevent one from getting worse.
 Early warning signs include:

 - Frequent cough, especially at night or on waking